aleph17/AMAP/README.md

 ![024 (4)](https://github.com/user-attachments/assets/1f2fa5dc-3962-4ef3-8f2d-3258313a5597)
 The purple dots are there to mark the home core of a branch.

+The preparation of feeding data can be pipelined (except for branch core connectors) by using different colors and separating different masks by CV algorithm given the assumptions that different segment types don't cross each other.

 Once the models give the final output, the plan is to use a CV algorithm to separate nanostar structures individually and measure their core area, branch length.

 As the final addition to the project a UI is planned to be implemented so that the user can delete unwanted length and core estimations.